 Orchard Road is a great spot to people-watch and do a bit of window-shopping and maybe compose a fantasy shopping wish-list.

 Chinatown is a great place to visit.
-Singapore’s Chinatown is filled with restaurants, bars, pubs, shopping centers, markets as well as a large concentration of ancient mosques and temples.
+Singapore’s Chinatown is filled with restaurants, bars, pubs, shopping centers, and markets as well as a large concentration of ancient mosques and temples.

 And even if you’re not looking to do much shopping, Chinatown is worth visiting if only to try the food in Chinatown.